JaganParida/airbnb-clone/Readme.md

-# WanderLodge - Full-Stack Web Application
+# WanderLodge - Full-Stack Web Application(On Process...)

 Welcome to **WanderLodge**, a full-stack web application inspired by **Airbnb**.
 This platform allows users to explore, create, review, and manage lodging listings.
 Built using **HTML, CSS, JavaScript, MongoDB, Node.js, Express.js, EJS, and Bootstrap**, it provides a seamless experience for travelers and hosts alike.
 Additionally, **Cloudinary** is used for image storage, and **Mapbox** is integrated to display locations on an interactive map.